Cart Abandonment Rate

 Reasons for Cart Abandonment

-Let's explore some of the most common reasons why shoppers ditch their carts:
+Some of the most common reasons why shoppers ditch their carts include:

 • Confusing Website or Checkout: A frustrating website layout with a complicated checkout process can make shoppers second guess their purchases.